scrapinghub/dateparser/docs/custom_language_detection.rst

     >>> from dateparser.custom_language_detection.fasttext import detect_languages
     >>> dateparser.parse('12/12/12', detect_languages_function=detect_languages)

 The fastText integration currently supports the large and the small models.
+Find more information about `fasttext <https://fasttext.cc/blog/2017/10/02/blog-post.html>`_ models.
 You can download your model of choice using ``dateparser-download``.

 Downloading small model::